Relative stationary dynamical systems: The relative Poisson boundary

 \begin{remark} The action of $\G$ on the relative Poisson boundary is amenable because the action of $\G$ on $\poi(\G,\nu)$ is.
-However, the action on the relative Poisson boundary might not be ergodic. \end{remark} Given a $(G,\mu)$-space $(Y,\eta)$, we now give an example of a relative boundary over $(Y,\eta)$ which is not a product space. \begin{example} Let $(Y,\eta)$ be a $G$-space.
+However, the action on the relative Poisson boundary might not be ergodic. \end{remark} Finally, we provide an example of a relative boundary that is not a product space, illustrating the non-trivial nature of these extensions. \begin{example} Let $(Y,\eta)$ be a $G$-space.
 Let $J\triangleleft L^{\infty}(Y,\eta)$ be a non-trivial $G$-invariant WOT-closed ideal.
 Consider

-Combining Proposition~\ref{prop: IF} along with Proposition~\ref{prop: IF prox}, we see that $\mathcal{M}$ is a relative $\mu$-boundary over $(Y,\eta)$.
+Combining Proposition~\ref{proposition: IF} along with Proposition~\ref{proposition: IF prox}, we see that $\mathcal{M}$ is a relative $\mu$-boundary over $(Y,\eta)$.
 We claim that $\mathcal{M}$ does not split.

 Let $\mathbb{E}_{\nu_B}:L^{\infty}(Y,\eta)\overline{\otimes}L^{\infty}(\text{Poi}(G,\mu),\nu_B)\to L^{\infty}(Y,\eta)$ be the conditional expectation defined by

 Similarly, $\mathbb{E}_{\eta}:L^{\infty}(Y,\eta)\overline{\otimes}L^{\infty}(\text{Poi}(G,\mu),\nu_B)\to L^{\infty}(\text{Poi}(G,\mu),\nu_B)$ is the conditional expectation defined by